deltasoftmx/AcademicNetworkServices/docs/WEB_SERVICES.md

 Retrieves a list of publications made by users that the requesting user is following and publications that are associated to groups that the requesting user is part of.
-The publications are sorted in descending order according to their last modified date.
+The publications are sorted in descending order according to their creation date.
 Records are served into groups of a certain size called pages.
 You can select the group size and what group get in a call.

 ##### Endpoint